junkdog/sift/README.md

 ## Caveats and limitations
 - no flow analysis making precise entity identification difficult for e.g. dispatcher-like methods dealing with multiple entity types.
-- Class signatures can not yet be registered as entities.
-This means that e.g. `Repository<Order>` is not a valid entity; only the raw `Repository` type can be registered.